FLU VACCINATION FOR

 Safety of Flu Vaccine in Pregnant Women

 The Centers for Disease Control and Prevention (CDC) and the U.S. Food & Drug Administration (FDA) continually monitor the safety of flu vaccines licensed for use in the United States.
 Multiple studies have examined numerous years of data from the Vaccine Safety Datalink (VSD) and Vaccine Adverse Event Reporting System (VAERS), both of which are vaccine monitoring systems.
-These studies, in addition to other studies conducted by CDC and other health organizations, support the safety of the flu vaccine for pregnant women and their babies, and show that millions of pregnant women over many years have safely received a flu vaccine.
+These studies, in addition to other studies conducted by CDC and other health organizations, support the safety of flu vaccination for pregnant women and their unborn babies, and show that millions of pregnant women over many years have safely received a flu vaccine.1

 Common Questions About Flu Vaccination in Pregnancy: